 3. Toni Braxton – He Wasn’t Man Enough

 I love how much fun Ms. Braxton was having in this video from the wardrobes to the dance number with the silver sequin dress.This is definitely an anthem every woman needs when they moved on and the next girl thinks she won the winning ticket…nah sis, “I ain’t thinking about him.”
 The funny thing is the guy in the video is Keri Lewis, Toni Braxton’s husband at the time.
-I swear he’s DJ Envy’s twin, they resemble each other so much.
-Plus, can we talk about Tamar Braxton and how her facial expressions were giving me complete life?
+Plus, can we talk about Tamar Braxton and how her facial expressions were giving us complete life?
 Robin Givens is beautiful here as well.
-Such a fun record.
+Such a fun and powerful record.

 4. Xscape – Tonight

 The day when I heard Xscape was reuniting, I nearly fell out of consciousness.
 I’m an avid watcher of TVOne’s Unsung, and after seeing their episode in 2014, I lost so much hope.
 I was 5 years old when they split up 18 years ago, so I never got the chance to admire this group except getting to know 3 of them individually on reality shows.
-Well, look at God; these ladies proved themselves at the Essence Festival this July and we can finally get the chance to hear Tiny hit those soprano notes live when they finally start their anticipated reunion tour.
 I love this song so much, it definitely captures their sisterhood and wide vocal ranges as singers.

 5. Janet Jackson – The Pleasure Principle